-As a further, decisive step toward the internationalisation of accounting rules, on 19 July 2002 the EC Regulation no. 1606/2002 of the European Parliament and the EU Council relating to the compulsory use by January 2005 of International Accounting Standards - IAS (today International Financial Reporting Standards - IFRS) for the preparation of consolidated accounts of all EU listed companies, was issued.
+As a further, decisive step toward the internationalisation of accounting rules, on 19 July 2002 the EC Regulation no. 1606/2002 of the European Parliament and the EU Council, relating to the compulsory use by January 2005 of International Accounting Standards - IAS (today International Financial Reporting Standards - IFRS) for the preparation of consolidated accounts of all EU listed companies, was issued.

-As a consequence of this Regulation it is then of particular interest in a EU perspective to review more in detail the contents of the standards issued by the International Accounting Standards Board (IASB) dealing with intangibles.
+As a consequence of this Regulation, it is of particular interest in a EU perspective to review in more detail the contents of the standards related to intangibles issued by the International Accounting Standards Board (IASB).